tytydraco/yessleep/out/Our_Investigation_into_a_Cheating_Spouse_Took_an_Unexpectedly_Dark_Turn_Part_2.md

 As Chantrea's rage finds its terrifying crescendo, she tosses the two halves of his body in opposite directions with the indifference of a capricious child discarding a broken toy.

 The right half flies through the air, trailing a ribbon of entrails and blood, before slamming into a large shelving unit near us.
 The impact is thunderous, reverberating through the vast warehouse.
-Iit sends the heavy shelving teetering dangerously.
+It sends the heavy shelving teetering dangerously.

 We barely have time to react.
 The shelving unit, overloaded with crates and metal tools, groans ominously, threatening to collapse.
 Reine grabs my arm, pulling me back just as the structure gives way, crashing down where we were crouched moments ago.
 Dust and debris fill the air, the crash masking our frantic movements as we scramble for new cover.